Venezuela and OFAC sanctions in 2026: consequences for accounts and money transfers

 Reasons for freezing the assets of law-abiding citizens and companies:

-• Name similarity; automatic screening systems often produce false positives if the recipient’s or sender’s name phonetically matches the name of a person from the sanctions list.
+- Name similarity: automatic screening systems often produce false positives if the recipient’s or sender’s name phonetically matches the name of a person on the sanctions list.

-• Indirect exposure; funds may be blocked if the bank discovers that a person associated with the government of Venezuela participated in the supply chain of goods or services, even if the client was unaware of it.
+- Indirect exposure; funds may be blocked if the bank discovers that a person associated with a political subdivision of the government of Venezuela participated in the supply chain of goods or services, even if the client was unaware of it.

 Typical scenarios of blockages related to the Venezuelan trace

-Case analysis allows identifying the most vulnerable areas.
+Case analysis allows for identifying the most vulnerable areas.

 Common situations leading to the blocking of funds under OFAC:

-• International wire transfers; a payment in US dollars between Europe and Asia may be frozen by an American correspondent bank if the payment description includes a Venezuelan port or company.
+- International wire transfers: a payment in US dollars between Europe and Asia may be frozen by an American correspondent bank if the payment description includes a Venezuelan port or company.
+Oil tankers and shipments of Venezuelan crude oil are often scrutinized or blocked due to sanctions, and the U.S. has threatened tariffs on countries that import Venezuelan oil.

-• Problems with trade finance (Trade finance issues); letters of credit and bank guarantees are not executed if insurance companies refuse to cover risks associated with the region, citing sanction clauses.
+- Problems with trade finance (Trade finance issues); letters of credit and bank guarantees are not executed if insurance companies refuse to cover risks associated with the region, citing sanction clauses.
+Transactions involving debt owed to or by Venezuelan entities, or related to Venezuela’s oil sector, are particularly vulnerable to being blocked.

 Legal strategies for unblocking assets